 This project is a tribute to authors and social campaigners Vera Brittain and Winifred Holtby.
-It is a series of original works for piano & cello and solo piano written by Eric Starr.
+It is a series of original works for cello, piano, and narrator written by Eric Starr.
 The first piece in this collection debuted at Carnegie Hall in 2018.
 Since then, the project’s scope has greatly expanded.
 As part of the presentation, a reading of select poems by these authors accompanies each of the seven movements of music.

-The full project was premiered in the American Midwest in October 2021 and featured Michelle Alvarado (piano) and Hannah Holman (cello).
+The full project was premiered in the American Midwest in October 2021 and featured Michelle Alvarado (piano), Hannah Holman (cello), and Jennifer Larson (narrator).
 Running time on this concert presentation is 60-65 minutes.

 Eric Starr Bio: